Niryo/controllerim/README.md

 * **Object: { create(), getInstance() }**: an object with two factory methods for getting a new controller instance

 A controller is a plain Javascript class that holds a  **state** and methods for manipulating the state.
-All the methods of the controller are smartly memoized and computed, thus if you do some heavy calculation based on some props from the state, it will be re-calculated only if the relevant state or args have changed.
+All the methods of the controller are smartly memoized and computed, thus if you do some heavy calculation, it will be re-calculated when really needed.

 The observers (React Components that you wrapped within `observer`) will react to any change in the state, even changes of deep nested properties.